 The Japanese Tea Garden is another one of the highly rated San Francisco attractions.
 You will find it inside Golden Gate Park.

-AT&T Park is home to our San Francisco Giants baseball team.
+Oracle Park is home to our San Francisco Giants baseball team.
 It's one of the best places to catch an MLB game.

 The stadium sits along the SF Bay with gorgeous views of the surrounding area.
 Since there is a breeze off the water, it also stays cool and makes for a pleasant way to spend an afternoon or evening in San Francisco.

-In addition to baseball games, you will also find a handful of large concerts here every year as well as a free simulcast of a SF Opera performance each summer.
+In addition to baseball games, you will also find a handful of large concerts here every year, as well as a free simulcast of a SF Opera performance each summer.
 You can even sit on the field during this event and eat some delicious garlic fries.

-If you want to know more about this beautiful ballpark, you can also get a behind the scenes look on their popular ballpark tour.
+If you want to know more about this beautiful ballpark, you can also get a behind-the-scenes look when you go on their popular ballpark tour.
 The tour runs twice a day, every day except during a few black out days throughout the year.

 This district was transformed into one of the first gay districts in the US during the 1960s and 1970s.
 As more families moved to the suburbs, the LGBT community saw this as the perfect place to call home.

 One of the most famous residents in the Castro was Harvey Milk.
-He was an outspoken gay political activist that was the first openly gay man to win a seat in the San Francisco Board of Supervisors.
+He was an outspoken gay political activist who was the first openly gay man to win a seat on the San Francisco Board of Supervisors.

-There are many ways to explore this district including taking a guided walking tour, visiting the GLBT museum, or just hanging out and spending some time checking out its unique shops.
+There are many ways to explore this district, including taking a guided walking tour, visiting the GLBT museum, or just hanging out and spending some time checking out its unique shops.